 ECNC : expertise Centre for biodiversity and sustainable development Association :: [Official website] » KNX » What is KNX?
 KNX: Introduction More convenience, more safety, higher energy savings: The demand for building management systems is continuously increasing.
 Whether in a single-family house or in an office complex, the demand for comfort and versatility in the management of air-conditioning, lighting and access control systems is growing.
+At the same time, the efficient use of energy is becoming increasingly important.
+More convenience and safety coupled with lower energy consumption can however only be achieved by intelligent control and monitoring of all products involved.
+This however implies more wiring, running from the sensors and actuators to the control and monitoring centres.
 The Answer: KNX – the Worldwide STANDARD for Home and Building Control KNX: The Meaning World means References all over the world: the world of home and building control "speaks" KNX.
-Open Standard means KNX is approved as an International Standard (ISO/IEC 14543-3) as well as an European Standard (CENELEC EN 50090 and CEN EN 13321-1) and Chinese Standard (GB/T 20965).
+Open Standard means Home and Building Control means A benefit in every type of building: From the office complex to the average household.